igor-marinescu/MstHora/README.md

 The third dot from the right flashes every 1 second.

+## Luminosity sensor

+MstHora adapts to its environment with an integrated luminosity sensor.
+The sensor constantly measures the brightness of the light in the room and dynamically adjusts the intensity of the 7-segment display.
+At night, the display is dimmed as much as possible to ensure optimal visibility and not disturb you while you sleep.
+During the day, the intensity of the 7-segment display is increased according to the brightness of the light - to enable you to read the current time comfortably.

 ## First Run

 The main source of the current time is the DCF signal.
 The first backup time source is the external RTC clock, which ensures accurate timekeeping even when the device is turned off.
 The second backup time source is the internal RTC.
 It maintains timekeeping in case the two time sources mentioned above are temporarily unavailable, but stops when the device is turned off and is reset when it is turned on.